 1. Money printers control the world with money.
 Aren’t people who worship money part of the problem?
 Have philosophers, saints, and prophets not told us to not be greedy?

-2. Governments control their people with brute force or the insidious force of law.
+2. Governments control their people with brute force or with the insidious force of law.
 They call it the rule of law.
 Aren’t people who gave up moral laws for constitutional laws part of the problem here?
 Aren’t people who did not maintain harmony and depended on the police for it equally responsible?
 Weren’t they shedding their moral responsibilities?

 3. Women control men with beauty.
 They suck their wealth and often live off them.
 Some emotionally abuse them and ruin their children.
 Aren’t men part of the problem here?
 Have wise men not warned us to not be superficial?